BREAKING NEWS

 How to calculate Zakat

 The formula is: Zakat = (Total zakatable assets – liabilities) × 2.5%.
-First add cash, gold, silver, investments and business assets.
-Then subtract debts and immediate liabilities.
-Compare the result with Nisab.
-If net wealth is above Nisab and Hawl is complete, Zakat is due.
+Add cash, bank balance, gold value, silver value, investments and business inventory.
+Subtract eligible debts and immediate liabilities.
+Then compare net wealth with Nisab.
+If net wealth is above Nisab and Hawl is complete, Zakat is obligatory.

 • Cash in hand and bank accounts.